 With technology changing every industry on the planet, computing knowledge has become part of a well-rounded skill set.
-But fewer than half of all schools teach computer science!
+But just half of all schools offer computer science!
 Good news is, we’re on our way to change this.
 If you heard about the Hour of Code last year, you might know it made history.
 Mais de 100 milhões de estudantes já descobriram o quão acessível a ciência computacional pode ser, através de apenas uma Hora de Código.

 The Hour of Code is a one-hour introduction to computer science, designed to demystify code and show that anybody can learn the basics.
 Learn more at http://HourOfCode.com, try an hour yourself, or host an Hour of Code event to introduce others to the world of computing!

 While all of us know that it’s important for students to learn how to navigate today’s tech-saturated world, many teachers aren’t experienced in computer science and don’t know where to start.
 This event is a chance for all of us to see what computer science is about.